jayadityadev/SimpleCalculator-C/README.md

 ## Contributing

 Contributions are welcome!
-If you would like to improve this WeatherApp, please follow these steps:
+If you would like to improve this program, please follow these steps:

 1. Fork the repository.